First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

 Next we include finite temperature (10–100 K) effects through AIMD simulations, extending pressure-driven structural and electronic trends along the temperature axis.
-The top panel in Fig.\ \ref{fig: AIMD}(a) shows the time-averaged absolute difference between the in-plane lattice constants $a$ and $b$.
+Fig.~\ref{fig: AIMD}a shows the time-averaged absolute difference between the in-plane lattice constants $a$ and $b$.
 This is a measure for the finite-temperature fluctuations in $a-b$ away from zero.
 We see that $\langle |a - b| \rangle$ is on the order of $\sim$0.1 Å at low temperatures and low pressures, corresponding to the orthorhombic $Cmcm$ phase.
 Upon increasing pressure $\langle |a-b|\rangle$ quickly drops to $\sim$ 0.01 Å in the tetragonal $I4/mmm$ phase.
 The region of rapid decrease in $\langle |a-b|\rangle$ extends almost vertically in the PT-phase diagram, with a slope of approximately -75 K/GPa, up to the maximum temperature of $100$ K used in this work.
-Fig.\ \ref{fig: AIMD}(a) furthermore implies that the temperature-driven transition from the high-pressure $I4/mmm$ tetragonal phase found in DFT to the orthorhombic $Fmmm$ phase observed in XRD at room temperature must occur at temperatures above $100$ K, placing this transition at a comfortable distance from the superconducting region.
-This can be further confirmed by looking at $a-b$ histograms, as shown for six PT-points in the bottom panel of Fig.\ \ref{fig: AIMD}(a).
-In the region of large $\langle |a-b|\rangle$ at low pressure (exemplified at 0 GPa), we see that the $a-b$ histograms are centered around $a-b \approx$ 0.1 Å, both at $T=10$ K and $T=50$ K. For higher pressures, on the other hand, the $a-b$ histograms are clearly centered around $0$ at both $T=10$ K and $T=50$ K.
+This observation aligns with the negative slope initially reported experimentally by Wang \textit{et al.}~\cite{wang_temperature-dependent_2025} and is close to the slope of -60 K/GPa reported by Asai \textit{et al.}~\cite{asai_finite-temperature_2025} based on finite-temperature structural optimisations that include anharmonic vibrational contributions to the free energy.
+Fig.~\ref{fig: AIMD}a furthermore implies that, if present, the temperature-driven transition from the high-pressure $I4/mmm$ tetragonal phase found in DFT to the orthorhombic $Fmmm$ phase observed in XRD at room temperature must occur at temperatures above $100$ K, placing this transition at a comfortable distance from the superconducting region.
+This can be further confirmed by looking at $a-b$ histograms, as shown for six PT-points in Fig.~\ref{fig: AIMD}b.
+In the region of large $\langle |a-b|\rangle$ at low pressure (exemplified at 0 GPa), we see that the $a-b$ histograms are centred around $a-b \approx$ 0.1 Å, both at $T=10$ K and $T=50$ K. For higher pressures, on the other hand, the $a-b$ histograms are clearly centred around $0$ at both $T=10$ K and $T=50$ K. To probe the possible $Fmmm$ phase at higher temperatures, we performed additional AIMD simulations at 300 K (see Supplementary Note 5).
+No evidence for this phase was observed, and we again conclude that its experimental stabilisation may arise from anisotropic pressure.